Skip to content

 Having explored many different teaching schemes and resources we felt that we wanted to take a bespoke approach here at Fairburn, and since 2022 have been working with Dr Liz Stafford, our consultant, to devise a curriculum which reflects best practice in music education as well as our own school values and ethos.

 The music curriculum at Fairburn takes an holistic, approach to the development of skill across the areas of performing, composing, and listening.
 It at least teaches all aspects of the National Curriculum but encompasses much more.
 Each half-termly music unit contains all three skill areas, which research tells us has a significant impact on progress when compared to teaching all three skills separately.
 At KS2, music notation and the history of music are also interwoven into each skill area, following the guidance within the National Curriculum for Music.
+Music lessons are weekly lasting an hour.

 Our curriculum is a spiral curriculum which means that year on year, the same term-long topics return at greater levels of depth and complexity, to allow for the incremental development of musical skill and artistry.
 Our topics are: